-Man (also "The Straw Person"): The fallacy of setting up a phony version of an opponent's argument, and then proceeding to knock it down with a wave of the hand.
+Man (also "The Straw Person"): The fallacy of setting up a phony, then proceeding to knock it down with a wave of the hand.
 E.g., "Vegetarians say animals have feelings like you and me.
 Ever seen a cow laugh at a Shakespeare comedy?
 Vegetarianism is nonsense!"
 Taboo: The fallacy of unilaterally declaring certain arguments, standpoints or actions to be "sacrosanct" or not open to discussion, arbitrarily taking some standpoints or options "off the table" beforehand.
 (E.g., "Don't bring my drinking into this," or "Before we start,

 I won't allow you to attack my arguments by claiming 'That's just what Hitler would say!'")
 Testimonial (also Questionable Authority, Faulty Use of Authority): A fallacy in which support for a standpoint or product is provided by a well-known or respected figure (e.g. a star athlete or entertainer) who is not an expert and who was probably well paid to make the endorsement (e.g., “Olympic gold-medal pole-vaulter Fulano de Tal uses Quick Flush Internet-shouldn’t you?").
 Also includes other false, meaningless or paid means of associating oneself or one’s product with the ethos of a famous person or event (e.g. “Try Salsa Cabria, the official taco sauce of the

-They're Not Like Us: A badly corrupted, bigoted argument from ethos where argument or objection is arbitrarily disregarded, ignored or put down without consideration because those involved "are not like us," or "don't think like us."
+They're Not Like Us: A badly corrupted, racist argument from ethos where argument or objection is arbitrarily disregarded, ignored or put down without consideration because those involved "are not like us," or "don't think like us."
 E.g., "It's OK for Mexicans to earn half a buck an hour in the maquiladoras.
-If it were here, I'd call it exploitation and daylight robbery, but down south of the border they're not different from us."
+If it happened here I'd call it brutal exploitation and daylight robbery, but down south of the border they're not different from us."
 Or, "Sure, the nuclear bombing of